NREL/HydroChrono/README.md

 		* demos/oswec/postprocessing - contains .plt and .py plotting files and WEC-Sim comparison data for plots.
 Copy these into results folder to plot demo outputs
 	* demos/Test - can be ignored
 	* demos/python - can be ignored for now
+* tests - contains multiple base tests used when option `HYDROCHRONO_ENABLE_TESTS` is enabled